shogo4405/SRTHaishinKit.swift/README.md

 * Camera and Microphone streaming library via SRT for iOS.
 * Issuesの言語は、英語か、日本語でお願いします！

+## Communication
+* If you need help with making LiveStreaming requests using HaishinKit, use a GitHub issue with **Bug report template**
+  - The trace level log is very useful.
+Please set `Logboard.with(SRTHaishinKitIdentifier).level = .trace`.
+  - If you don't use an issue template.
+I will immediately close the your issue without a comment.
+* If you'd like to discuss a feature request, use a GitHub issue with **Feature request template**.
+* If you want to support e-mail based communication without GitHub issue.
+  - Consulting fee is [$50](https://www.paypal.me/shogo4405/50USD)/1 incident.
+I'm able to response a few days.
+* If you **want to contribute**, submit a pull request!

 ## Features
 ### SRT
 - [x] Publish and Recording (H264/AAC)